 Being outside is the best expression of our humanness, with contextual and playful movement giving us the best foundation of movement we can.
 What better way to explore natural movement than in context of habitat and actually being outside.
 Our skin grows strong only when exposed to diversity of surfaces, and that diversity of nature is nourishing.
 We cannot appreciate wrapping up in the warm without experiencing the contrast of nature's powerful change in season from summer.

-Remember your ability to be joyful in nature - to run, jump, climb, swing, flow and roughhouse, to be swept along with the innate excitement of being outside.
+Remember your ability to be joyful in nature - to run, jump, climb, swing, dance, flow and roughhouse, to be swept along with the innate excitement of being outside.
 Feel the thrill of longer days and notice the majestic change as the trees start to burst with green.
 Reawaken your senses running through the woodlands as you propel yourself forward, deep in the present with a full mind and body focus that a nutritious environment provides.
 What is more rewarding than succeeding at a task that is outright difficult and engaging?
 This connection to our seasonal environment and our challenges and triumphs is part of what makes us human.

 You will experience:

 - Tree Dancing to Tree Running - learn how to flow in trees via the lenses of different forms of arboreal locomotion, tree climbing and dance.
 Play on the continuum of Treerunning and Treedancing.
 What techniques in Parkour work well in trees.
 How can we take ideas from our solo and group dance and movement situation practice and apply them to dancing with the trees